Frequently Asked Questions

 Which metallics can be used around water?

-Metallic’s cannot be used near water due to oxidation which over time causes the tile to eventually turn black.
+Metallic’s cannot be used near water due to an oxidation which over time causes the tile to eventually turn black over time.

 Ordering Your Tile